 Each compound has its own set of effects, most of them are highly beneficial to our bodies.
 The reason they affect us so drastically is that they mimic the naturally-occurring compounds that are produced in our bodies.

-Chronic pain - Another research program suggested that hemp compounds can help people who suffer from neuropathy, which is one of the most stubborn forms of chronic pain to treat.
+Chronic pain - Another research program suggested that CBD compounds can help people who suffer from neuropathy, which is one of the most stubborn forms of chronic pain to treat.
 Hemp's compounds inhibits inflammatory and neuropathic pain, bringing relief without side effects.

 Anxiety -One study of 24 people with social anxiety disorder found that they had less anxiety in a simulated public speaking test after taking hemp extract than after taking a placebo.-source

-Epilepsy -Hemp's compounds has been studied (more research is needed to truly get to the bottom of the benefits) which suggests it is helpful for conditions like Lennox-Gastaut syndrome and Dravet syndrome.
+Epilepsy -CBD's compounds has been studied (more research is needed to truly get to the bottom of the benefits) which suggests it is helpful for conditions like Lennox-Gastaut syndrome and Dravet syndrome.
 It also benefits those who have any form of epilepsy belonging to the category of illnesses called Epileptic encephalopathies.

-Other conditions that hemp extract has a positive effect on include sleep disorders, and when we fix poor sleeping patterns we can improve productivity and relieve the depression and anxiety symptoms that are often a knock-on effect.
+Other conditions that CBD extract has a positive effect on include sleep disorders, and when we fix poor sleeping patterns we can improve productivity and relieve the depression and anxiety symptoms that are often a knock-on effect.
 It is a great mood enhancer, it’s used to treat PTSD with some promising effects, other neurological disorders like multiple sclerosis and even bowel diseases like IBS.

 The fact remains that there haven’t been nearly enough studies on the potential health benefits the cannabis plant might hold for people.
 What we have discovered has been promising.
 Another area that’s begging for scientific attention is consuming the actual plant as a whole.
 Many people use the whole plant as part of their morning smoothies, enjoying the anti-inflammatory effects of the whole, raw enzymes in the plant.